martin-pedraza/TechDiverse/README.md

 # TechDiverse

-This repository contains a variety of projects developed as part of assignments at my university.
-Each project tackles different concepts and technologies, showcasing my experience in diverse fields.
+This repository contains a variety of projects developed as part of my university assignments, as well as courses I have taken independently.
+Each project explores different concepts and technologies, highlighting my experience across various fields.

 ## Project List